 Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent.
-Recommended Preparation: ENGL& 101 with a minimum grade of C or LS 101 with a minimum grade of C.
+Recommended Preparation: ENGL& 101 or LS 101 with a minimum grade of C.

 HSP 100 Introduction To Human Services (5)

 This course provides an overview of the history, philosophy, and present status of the major Human Services delivery systems; examination of the roles of practitioners as well as occupational and educational alternatives for graduates; exploration of services provided by local social service agencies.